‘I’ve been robbed by the state:’ Zimbabwe, in chaos, mourns

 The government should compensate the victims of this week’s crackdown, Chamisa said.
 He said Mnangagwa’s government has turned out to be much like Mugabe’s.

-“This is a sick government, because no serious government will deploy the military and ammunition on ordinary citizens,” he said, Choto’s seven-month-old daughter in his arms.
+“This is a sick government,” he said, holding Choto’s seven-month-old daughter in his arms.
+“Because no serious government will deploy the military and ammunition on ordinary citizens.”

 Follow Africa news at https://twitter.com/AP_Africa